 Parking is at a P&D car park, with some short term roadside parking also available along the seafront.
-Facilities include a slipway, (seasonal) toilets ♿, beach shop and a seating area with picnic tables.
+Access is down steps or a slipway, and facilities include (seasonal) toilets ♿, beach shop and a seating area with picnic tables.

 St David's Beach is a sandy beach backed by a holiday park, and the only parking available is for park residents.
 Access for everyone else is along the beach or coastal path from Benllech